joebrew/joebrew.github.io/data_gallery.markdown

 permalink: /data/
 ---

-## Prevalence of malaria in Mozambique
+### Prevalence of malaria in Mozambique

-Malaria is endemic through the country, and accounts for 42% of all deaths among those 5 or younger.
+Malaria is endemic throughout Mozambique, and accounts for 42% of all deaths among those 5 or younger.

 The below data come from the [2011 DHS](http://www.pmi.gov/docs/default-source/default-document-library/malaria-operational-plans/fy14/mozambique_mop_fy14.pdf?sfvrsn=12).
 It shows the prevalence of malaria by district using rapid diagnostic tests.